jaredszajkowski/jaredszajkowski.github.io/content/posts/using-python-virtual-environments/index.md

 ## Maintaining Across Multiple Systems

 To avoid having to redundantly install modules on different systems, after I make a change to the virtual environment I can zip the entire `~/python-virtual-envs/` directory (or any of the individual directories of the virtual environments) and upload the zip file to Dropbox.
 This takes only a few minutes, and if I am working on a different system can simply extract the archive and have a completely up-to-date and current virtual environment to work in.

+## UV

+I've recently started using the `uv` tool - but not for managing virtual environments, but updating Python packages installed via pip.
+Quite simply, it is much faster than native `pip` for installing and updating packages.

+To install a packagege, run the following command:

+    $ uv pip install <module-name>

+To update all packages in a virtual environment, simply run the following command:

+    $ uv pip install --upgrade -r requirements.txt

 ## References